5 ways sleep affects your weight

 4. Sleep can help you stick to a plan

-There’s a reason you might feel like your whole world is in disarray after a few nights of tossing and turning: Poor sleep can hamper executive functioning, the set of cognitive processes that help us organize our time and tasks, solve problems, and manage impulses, notes a 2017 report in the journal Nature and Science of Sleep.
-This can make a weight-loss plan (pretty much any plan, tbh) challenging to follow, Dr. Singh says.
-For example, a groggy brain may not have the bandwidth for healthy meal planning—leading you to grab a less-than-ideal lunch on the fly—or for prioritizing the yoga session you had hoped to fit into your hectic day.
+There’s a reason you might feel like your whole world is in disarray after a few nights of tossing and turning: poor sleep can hamper executive functioning, the set of cognitive processes that help us organise our time and tasks, solve problems, and manage impulses, notes a 2017 report in the journal Nature and Science of Sleep.
+This can make a weight loss plan (or pretty much any plan) challenging to follow, Dr. Singh says.
+For example, a groggy brain may not have the bandwidth for healthy meal planning - leading you to grab a less-than-ideal lunch on the go - or for prioritising the yoga session you had hoped to fit into your hectic day.

 5. Sleep is linked to metabolism

-Right now there’s not enough evidence to state that sleeping unto itself can speed up weight loss.
-Growing scientific evidence does show, however, that falling short on sleep can affect your mood and mindset, as well as the hormones your body secretes and the foods you desire—all of which could lead to gaining pounds.
-Struggling to get enough shuteye?
-Experts tell WW that taking steps such as establishing a consistent bedtime, being active during the day, and staying off digital devices at night may help you sleep better and longer.
-Chat with your doctor if tossing and turning persists.
-You deserve good-quality rest.
+Right now, there’s not enough evidence to state that sleeping unto itself can speed up weight loss.
+Growing scientific evidence does show, however, that falling short on sleep can affect your mood and mindset, as well as the hormones your body secretes and the foods you desire - all of which could lead to gaining pounds.
+Chat with your GP if tossing and turning persists: you deserve good-quality rest.